MrVauxs/pf2e-jb2a-macros/README.md

 You can probably appropriate most of this module for other systems, I simply don't have interest in doing so.

+If you want to support me, you can tip me over on [Patreon](https://www.patreon.com/mrvauxs)!

 ## Installing the module

 The basics of installing and enabling the module can be found [here](https://foundryvtt.com/article/modules/).